 The working nation holds every commanding height of the economy firmly under its control.Karl Otto Paetel

-While, inevitably, forerunners will exist in a number of historical movements, the first known uses of the term ‘National Bolshevik’ can be traced to the years after World War I. Communist leader Karl Radek described dissident members of the workers movement, who believed the class struggle in Germany was tied to the defence of national freedom, as National Bolsheviks while the German press used the term to describe lawyer Paul Eltzbacher who called for post Versailles Germany to adopt a Bolshevik system and form a political alliance with Soviet Russia.
+While, inevitably, forerunners will exist in a number of historical movements, the first known uses of the term ‘National Bolshevik’ can be traced to the years after World War I when Communist leader Karl Radek described dissident members of the workers movement, who believed the class struggle in Germany was tied to the defence of national freedom, as National Bolsheviks.
+In April 1919, the term was used by the German press to describe lawyer Paul Eltzbacher who called for post Versailles Germany to adopt a Bolshevik system and form a political alliance with Soviet Russia.

-On the revolutionary left, Heinrich Laufenberg and Fritz Wolffheim rose to Comrade Radek’s challenge, agitating within the German Communist Party (KPD) for a German approach to the class struggle beginning with a rejection of the Versailles settlement which they saw as an imperial project designed to subjugate Germany.
+On the revolutionary left, Heinrich Laufenberg and Fritz Wolffheim agitated within the German Communist Party (KPD) for a German approach to the class struggle beginning with a rejection of the Versailles settlement which they saw as an imperial project designed to subjugate Germany.
 During the mid twenties the left Social Democrat Ernst Niekisch used his journal ‘Widerstand’ (Resistance) to develop the idea of a class based revolutionary nationalism militantly opposed to western liberalism.

 Similar trends within Russian society during the civil war drew members of the White Russian community, notably Nikolai Ustryalov, into alliance with Red Bolsheviks who sought to rally the people to the national cause.
-Although politically conservative, Ustryalov, who saw Bolshevism as the only means of regenerating Russian society, ‘borrowed’ the moniker ‘National Bolshevik’ from the ideas of Niekisch.
-Supporters of the modern Russian ‘National Bolshevik Party’, influenced by the ideas of philosopher, Alexander Dugin, are sometimes referred to as ‘NazBols‘ though this ‘meme’ is rejected by NatBols who point to the roots of National Bolshevism in anti fascism.
+Although politically conservative, Ustryalov saw Bolshevism as the only idea that could regenerate Russian society and ‘borrowed’ the moniker ‘National Bolshevik’ from the ideas of Niekisch.
+A faction within Russia’s former ‘National Bolshevik Party’, influenced by the ideas of philosopher, Alexander Dugin, are sometimes referred to as ‘NazBols‘ though this ‘meme’ is rejected by NatBols who point to the roots of National Bolshevism in anti fascism.

 Where its activity is redirected towards the social needs of the people rather than the empowerment of ruling elites, National Bolsheviks see the nation as a liberator, with national consciousness integral to the defence of the workers state against imperialism.
 They believe the primary obstacle to the ability of nations to build just, peaceful societies is the influence over political life of the international banking system.